likewise/newhopearm/cm0/README.md

 These can be found in the 'scripts' sub-directory.

 * Proof-of-concept binaries
-    + Server test: `make runServer` invokes the NewHope server side test.
-It loads the code into the device memory and calls the test_server python-script to test the communication and computations of the server-side code on the device against results taken from the reference implementation.
+    + Server test: `./test_server` loads the NewHope server side into the device memory.
+Afterwards the test_server python-script needs to be executed to test the communication and computations of the server-side code on the device against results taken from the reference implementation.
-    + Client test: `make runClient` invokes the NewHope client side test.
-It loads the code into the device memory and calls the test_client python-script to test the communication and computations of the client-side code on the device against results taken from the reference implementation.
+    + Client test: `./test_client` loads the NewHope client side into the device memory.
+Afterwards the test_client python-script to test the communication and computations of the client-side code on the device against results taken from the reference implementation.
 * Measurement binaries
-    + Speed measurements: `make runSpeed` invokes cycle count measurements.
+    + Speed measurements: `./speed.sh` invokes cycle count measurements.
 It loads the code into the device memory and calls the monitor script to print the output of the device.
-    + Memory usage measurement: `make runMemsize` invokes the memory measurements.
-The ROM usage can be determined by running `arm-none-eabi-size -t tests/libnewhopearm.a`.
+    + Memory usage measurement: `./mem.sh` invokes the memory measurements.
+The ROM usage can be determined by running `arm-none-eabi-size -t libnewhopearm.a`.

 # Communication-API